 Why origin matters

 Another component of this is where the kava comes from.
-There are 75 known kava strains, all linked to their country of origin.
+There are 75 known types of kava.
+These are called cultivars, and they are each linked to their country of origin.
 There are eight countries of origin in kava: Fiji, Hawaii, Vanuatu, Tonga, Samoa, Micronesia, Papua New Guinea, and French Polynesia.
 While they are all in the same South Pacific region, each island nation is slightly different.
-The variations in climate, temperatures, weather, and soil all impact the kava that grows there and the kavalactones found in each strain.
+The variations in climate, temperatures, weather, and soil all impact the kava that grows there and the kavalactones found in each cultivar.

 For example, kavas from Fiji are some of the most popular regular drinks because their chemotype is higher in social and uplifting kavalactones and have a less bitter taste.
 On the other hand, Tongan kava comes in two main forms that are both very strong and bitter in taste.
 Because of this, they are usually sold as a blend as one is heavier, making you feel tired, and the other is headier, making you feel more social.